The Red List of Trains in Japan

 JR Freight has been painted them in various ways, but many of them are now gradually restored to the original livery.

-Another livery (JR Freight), which is often called "the mustard".
+Another livery (JR Freight), which was often called "the mustard".

 ←The List of JR Trains